Polyacrylamide gel electrophoresis: Further processing

 Following electrophoresis, the gel may be stained (for proteins, most commonly with Coomassie brilliant blue R-250 or autoradiography; for nucleic acids, ethidium bromide; or for either, silver stain), allowing visualization of the separated proteins, or processed further (e.g. Western blot).
 After staining, different species biomolecules appear as distinct bands within the gel.
 It is common to run molecular weight size markers of known molecular weight in a separate lane in the gel to calibrate the gel and determine the approximate molecular mass of unknown biomolecules by comparing the distance traveled relative to the marker.

 For proteins, SDS-PAGE is usually the first choice as an assay of purity due to its reliability and ease.
 The presence of SDS and the denaturing step make proteins separate, approximately based on size, but aberrant migration of some proteins may occur.
 Different proteins may also stain differently, which interferes with quantification by staining.
 PAGE may also be used as a preparative technique for the purification of proteins.
-For example, quantitative preparative native continuous polyacrylamide gel electrophoresis (QPNC-PAGE) is a method for separating native metalloproteins in complex biological matrices.
+For example, preparative native PAGE is a method for separating native metalloproteins in complex biological matrices.